Robin Williams

 Robin Williams as Mrs. Doubtfire

-During this same period, the actor starred in the fantasy thriller Jumanji, in the drama Being Human and Good Will Hunting.
-By the end of the 20th century, Robin appeared in the drama What Dreams May Come playing the role of the person whose soul crosses the other side in order to meet his dead relatives.
-The story made the viewers reflect on what truly matters in life and it also approached the topic of religion.
+During this period, Williams also starred in fantasy thriller Jumanji, drama Being Human, and Good Will Hunting.
+By the late '90s, Robin appeared in drama What Dreams May Come as a man whose soul crosses to the afterlife to find his deceased family.
+The story made audiences reflect on life's true meaning while exploring themes of faith and spirituality.
 Actors Cuba Gooding Jr., Annabella Sciorra, and Max von Sydow also starred in the movie.

 A still from Jumanji